Italy renews attempt to form coalition and end turmoil: party source

 The parties are now trying to find “a point of compromise on another name” for the economy ministry, said the source close to 5-Star, the single-biggest party in the new parliament.

-However, League leader Matteo Salvini, whose party is surging in opinion polls, appeared to throw cold water on that idea, saying Italy should return to an election as soon as possible.
+However, League leader Matteo Salvini, who is surging in opinion polls, appeared to throw cold water on that idea, saying Italy should return to an election as soon as possible.

 “The earlier we vote the better because it’s the best way to get out of this quagmire and confusion,” Salvini told reporters.

-He said, though, that an election at the end of July would be “disruptive” for Italians for reasons he did not explain.
+He said, though, that an election at the end of July would be “disruptive” for Italian seasonal workers in particular.
 He invited Mattarella to make the first move, saying he should “explain to us how we can get out of this situation”.

+Despite the softer tone from 5-Star, a top adviser to Salvini said a breakthrough with the president looked difficult because the League was not prepared to abandon Savona.

+“If it wasn’t possible three days ago, then it’s hard to see why it would be now,” said Giancarlo Giorgetti.

-Any breakthrough deal between the president and 5-Star/League would ease uncertainty but might still usher in a coalition determined to ramp up spending in the heavily indebted nation and push for a revision of European Union and euro-zone fiscal rules.
+A surprise breakthrough between the president and 5-Star/League would ease uncertainty but still usher in a coalition planning to ramp up spending in the heavily indebted nation and push for changes to European Union and euro-zone fiscal rules.

 In the event of continued stalemate, Italy will go back to elections, with most major parties calling for the president to dissolve parliament and hold a vote as soon as July 29.